BILS/Knox/internal.md

 that this VLAN must be configured in the physical switch.

 In order for an administrator to issue any command, she needs to source the tenant's `.rc` file, along with the user's `.rc` file.
-I placed the tenant files under `/root/openstack/projects` and the users credentials in `/root/openstack/users`.
-For example, I can issue commands for the knox tenant if I sourced `/root/openstack/projects/knox.rc` and `/root/openstack/users/daz.rc` (and yes, you can read the passwords if you have root access on Knox).
+We placed the tenant files under `/root/openstack/projects` and the users credentials in `/root/openstack/users`.
+For example, in order to issue commands for the `knox` tenant, we first source `/root/openstack/projects/knox.rc` and `/root/openstack/users/<name>.rc` (and yes, you can read the passwords if you have root access on Knox).

 >Note that we do _not_ use the `admin` tenant!
 We prefer to give a